ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 What do you mean by that?
 That is not proper reply.
-I'm world's Emperor,
+Je suis l'Empereur du Monde,
-Shepherdess,
+Shepherd,
-Queen of the French.
+Called Queen of the French.
 How can someone in your state be so cool about her fate?
 Perplexing circumstance, this silent queen of France.
 Since you fought for The Cross, I am surely not your boss.